ap0llo/changelog/docs/configuration.md

 The behavior of ChangeLog can be customized by changing the configuration.
 All settings are optional and ChangeLog aims to use sensible default values for all of them.

-Settings are loaded from a number of *setting sources*:
+Settings are loaded from a number of *configuration sources*:

 1. [Default settings](./configuration/sources.md#default-settings)
 2. [Configuration file](./configuration/sources.md#configuration-file)